apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

    **New in 3.7.1:**
    The timeout in ms for Prometheus worker threads shutdown.
    Default value is 1000ms.

+* *metricsProvider.ssl.keyStore.location* and *metricsProvider.ssl.keyStore.password*:
+   Specifies the file path to a Java keystore containing the local credentials to be used for PrometheusMetricsProvider TLS connections and the password to unlock the file.

+*  *metricsProvider.ssl.keyStore.type*:
+   Specifies the file format of the PrometheusMetricsProvider keystore.
+Values: JKS, PEM, PKCS12 or null (detect by filename).
+   Default: null.

+* *metricsProvider.ssl.trustStore.location* and *metricsProvider.ssl.trustStore.password*:
+   Specifies the file path to a Java truststore containing the remote credentials to be used for PrometheusMetricsProvider TLS connections and the password to unlock the file.

+* *metricsProvider.ssl.trustStore.type*:
+   Specifies the file format of the PrometheusMetricsProvider truststore.
+Values: JKS, PEM, PKCS12 or null (detect by filename).
+   Default: null.

 * *metricsProvider.ssl.ciphersuites* :
    **New in 3.10.0:**